Getting started with Prisma Pulse

 Next steps

-Subscribe only to create events:
+Stream only create

-const subscription = await prisma.user.subscribe({
+const stream = await prisma.user.stream({

 create: { },